Patio Heater Safety Tips: What You Need to Know

 - If you detect or smell a gas leak, immediately turn the heater off and the fuel source off.

 - Don’t sit too close to the heater.

 - Never use a gas heater for the purpose of drying clothes or shoes etc.

-- Never use an aerosol near a lit gas heater.
+- Never use an aerosol near a heater, especially a lit gas heater.